volatiletech/sqlboiler/README.md

 // Every execution of All() after the first will use a cached version of
 // the built query that short circuits the query builder all together.
 // This allows you to save on performance.

+// Just something to be aware of: query mods don't store pointers, so if
+// your passed in variable's value changes, your generated query will not change.
 ```

+Note: You will see exported `boil.SetX` methods in the boil package.
+These should not be used on query
+objects because they will break caching.
+Unfortunately these had to be exported due to some circular
+dependency issues, but they're not functionality we want exposed.
+If you want a different
+query object, generate a new one.

 Take a look at our [Relationships Query Building](#relationships) section for some additional query
 building information.

 ### Query Mod System